Skip to main content

 Course description/aims: The Form 5 Humanities programme includes Achievement Standards from History and Geography.

 The aim of the course is to help students develop their communication skills, learning to express themselves effectively for different purposes.
-Key historical and geographical skills will be learnt and students will gain an understanding of the world in which they live.
+Key historical and geographical skills will be learnt, and students will gain an understanding of the world in which they live.

 Furthermore, the course aims to develop knowledge and skills useful for History and Geography at Level 2.